-Kanchenjunga Circuit Trek is located eastern part of Nepal, borders Sikkim and Tibet, and the trail goes around the lap of “3rd Highest Mountain in the World” Mt.
+Kanchenjunga Circuit Trek is located eastern part of Nepal, borders Sikkim and Tibet, and the trail goes around the lap of the “3rd Highest Mountain in the World” Mt.
 Kanchenjunga (8,586m).
 As Kanchenjunga Base Camp Trek is one of the shortest forms of tea House Trip in the Great Himalaya, it offers various experiences from the lowest point of Nepal “Kechana Kawal” 65 meters at Jhapa to the top of Mount Kanchenjunga 8,586 meters with amazing snowcapped mountain scenery, miracles glacier, tranquil glacier lakes, high Lander Sherpa’s unique culture, tradition, and rarely spacious Red Panda and Snow Leopard.

 Kanchenjunga Circuit Trek begins from Taplejung after a short flight from Kathmandu to Bhadrapur and drives all the way to Taplejung on the same day of the flight.
 In this trek, first, you will visit Kanchenjunga North Base Camp (5,388m) following Tamor River Bank through the villages of Limbu ethnic people; Mitlung, Sinwa, Chiruwa, Tapethok, Lelep, Sukathum and turn right through the bank of Gunsa Khola walk by Amjilosa, Gyabla, Phale, Gunsa, Khambachen, Ramtang, Lhonak inhabited of Sherpa’s villages and Botiya people, who have been following hundred years back Tibetan culture, tradition and practicing Buddhism.
 During a rest for acclimatization day at Khambachen, it would be best to hike to Jannu viewpoint (4,400m), from where see the outstanding view of many mountains; Ghabur peak (6,044m), Phile (6,645m), Sobi Thongie (6,670m), Mera Peak (6,364m) including Mt.
 Kumbhakarrna mountains.
 As the view of Khumbhakarna is most significant from here, so sometimes people called a Kumbhakarna viewpoint as well for the Jannu.
 Kanchenjunga North Base Camp itself Kanchenjunga glacier and other many mountains scenery are additional attractions of this trek.
 Then heading back to Ghunsa for the next part of the trek Kanchenjunga South Base Camp cross over the Sele La Pass (4,290m) and visit Yalung Base Camp (4,500m) known as Kanchenjunga South Base Camp via Cheram, Yalung Bara, Lapsang, Ramche, Okta.
-South Base Camp is best in terms of mountains scenery, wonderful view from the North West side to the southeast respectively; Boktoh (6,114m), Nyukla Lachung (6,810m), Kumbhakarna (Jannu) (7,711m), Kanbachen (7,802m), Yalung Kang (8,505m), Kanchenjunga (8,586m), Kanchenjunga Central (8,482m), Kanchenjunga South (8,476m), Kabru I (7,412m), Kabru II (7,339m), Kabru III (7,338m), Kabru IV (7,318m), Rathong (6,682m), Kokthang (6,148n) and Khangla Khang (5,582m).
+South Base Camp is best in terms of mountains scenery, and wonderful views from the North West side to the southeast respectively; Boktoh (6,114m), Nyukla Lachung (6,810m), Kumbhakarna (Jannu) (7,711m), Kanbachen (7,802m), Yalung Kang (8,505m), Kanchenjunga (8,586m), Kanchenjunga Central (8,482m), Kanchenjunga South (8,476m), Kabru I (7,412m), Kabru II (7,339m), Kabru III (7,338m), Kabru IV (7,318m), Rathong (6,682m), Kokthang (6,148n) and Khangla Khang (5,582m).
 The trail is coming down taking a couple of days to the Yamphudin through the Cheram and Tortong.
 Then drive back to the Ilam by private Jeep below the Yamphudin taking 7 to 8 hours.
-Staying overnight at Ilam -Queen of the Hills and flying back to Kathmandu in the afternoon of the following days.
+Stayed overnight at Ilam -Queen of the Hills and flew back to Kathmandu in the afternoon of the following days.
 Then for your destination.

-Kanchenjunga Base Camp Trek is a recently open Tea House Trek in the Himalayas, so here are available very basic accommodation facilities and choice of food.
-In this Kanchenjunga Short Trek package, we Nepal Mother House aim to provide to access venture journeys in the remote high Himalaya in the shortest time.
+Kanchenjunga Base Camp Trek is a recently opened Tea House Trek in the Himalayas, so here are available very basic accommodation facilities and a choice of food.
+In this Kanchenjunga Short Trek package, we Nepal Mother House aim to provide to access venture journeys in the remote high Himalayas in the shortest time.
 Kanchenjunga Circuit Short Trek can do a minimum of 16 Days to above 4 weeks, according to your holiday requirements and cost expatriation.
-We are glad to organize Kanchenjunga Tea House Trek whole in the year around by Local Sherpa Guide and porters to make sustainable eco-tourism and local empowerment with required permits and paperwork.
-But it is recommended March-April-May and September-October-November as best time and batter to High altitude previous experience or physical fitness for this trek.
-Why not join with us, for Kanchenjunga Base Camp Trekking for local empowerment?
+We are glad to organize the Kanchenjunga Tea House Trek whole in the year around by Local Sherpa Guide and porters to make sustainable eco-tourism and local empowerment with required permits and paperwork.
+But it is recommended March-April-May and September-October-November as the best time and batter to High altitude previous experience or physical fitness for this trek.
+Why not join us, for Kanchenjunga Base Camp Trekking for local empowerment?

 Physical Fitness and Preparations for the Kanchenjunga Trek:

-The trek goes in the high Himalaya following the rugged trail with several ascend and descending for multiday.
+The trek goes in the high Himalayas following the rugged trail with several ascend and descending for multiday.
 The hike in the high Himalayas could be suffering due to thin air and freezing cold if you are not properly physically fit.
 It is the best idea to involve physical exercise before your trekking, which makes your body strong and fit.
 As result, this will help you to get to the destination with less stress.

 While walking for a multi-day trek in the Himalayas, you might be facing muscles sore, blisters, joint pain, and back pain.
 This makes you very discomfort and sometimes causes you to abandon your trip from mid of the trail.
-So, you need physical exercise beforehand the trip begins.
+So, you need physical exercise beforehand before the trip begins.
 It would be best to do exercise at least a month before then your trek.
 Cardio exercises like running, jogging, hiking, long walks, cycling, climbing stairs, and swimming is best for the exercise.
 You may carry a light backpack along with you and hike for a couple of hours every weekend to get used to it.
 Likewise, you may go Gym and work out also can be a good option to prepare for the trek.
 Don’t do too much in one day; keep on regularly every day to fit your body.

 Normally, for an easy trek, you need not be very physically fit.
-But still, earlier exercising is a good selection.
+But still, earlier exercise is a good selection.
 Here, you are going to Kanchenjunga Circuit Trek, which is a Moderate to Strenuous level, so you need well training to make your journey more comfortable and memorable.

 Best Time for Kanchenjunga Circuit Trek: